-As an LLM student focusing on human rights issues, and hoping to one day build a practice around criminal law, it surprises me to find that so few of the aspiring criminal lawyers I talk to are familiar with the term: “universal jurisdiction.”
+As an LLM student studying human rights, and hoping to one day build a practice around criminal law, it surprises me that few budding criminal lawyers have heard the term: “universal jurisdiction.”

-In a nutshell, universal jurisdiction is a rule of custom which says that, when it comes to certain heinous crimes, any state may choose to prosecute the offender — no matter where the offender is from, no matter who the offender happens to be, and no matter where the crime took place.
+In a nutshell, universal jurisdiction is a rule of custom which says that, when it comes to certain heinous crimes, any state may choose to prosecute the offender — no matter where the offender is from, no matter who the offender is, and no matter where the crime took place.
 This international rule came about because of pirates robbing ships at sea.
-It was clear that all states would need to act together in order to bring pirates to justice.
+It was clear that all states would need to work together in order to bring pirates to justice.
 Today, however, universal jurisdiction has been extended to cover genocide, torture and other crimes against humanity.

 Having achieved a good mark recently for an essay about this case, I thought that I would share some of my thoughts with readers.

-Traditional rules of natural justice demand that cases be decided without bias, actual or apparent.
-However much Eichmann deserved to be punished, there was a real possibility of bias favouring conviction in this case.
-Eichmann’s mission had been to exterminate the Jewish people, and yet, he was tried by Jewish judges in the self-proclaimed “State of the Jews.”
+The traditional rules of natural justice demand that cases be decided without bias, actual or apparent.
+However much Adolf Eichmann deserved to be punished, there was a real possibility of bias favouring conviction in this case.
+Eichmann’s mission had been to exterminate the Jewish people, and yet, he was tried before Jewish judges in the self-proclaimed “State of the Jews.”
 Moreover, under Israeli law, the crime of genocide (which Eichmann had committed) was technically termed a “Crime Against The Jewish People.”

-All of this might suggest that Eichmann’s case cannot be likened to the indiscriminate trial of some random pirate — as the Israeli judges argued it could.
+All of this might suggest that Eichmann’s case cannot be likened to the indiscriminate trial of some random pirate — as the Israeli judges maintained it could.

-The Court also remarked that a threat to Jews anywhere is a threat to the State of Israel, but there was no precedent to support such a broad assertion.
+The Court also remarked that a threat to Jews anywhere is a threat to the State of Israel.
+But there was no precedent to support such a broad assertion.
 Indeed, the Court appeared to be reinforcing its ‘universal’ claim to Eichmann, and masking its apparent bias, by compounding universal jurisdiction with protective jurisdiction — that is, the right of every state to protect its national interests against foreign criminal activity.
-Such prosecutions are typically brought for acts of treason, or the counterfeiting of passports and currency (etc), but not to protect a worldwide group from genocide.
+Protective prosecutions are typically brought for acts of espionage against a state, or the counterfeiting of its currency, but not to protect a worldwide group from genocide.

-That having been said, Eichmann’s case makes for powerful reading.
+That having been said, Eichmann’s case makes for powerful and emotional reading.
 Its reasoning may have been flawed, but without a doubt, the right man was brought to justice.